erooke/iowa-tdv/mapper.md

 Basically the same instructions can be followed to get back up and running, only now you don't need to install anything.
 Launch the command line then:

+1. Activate the virtual environment by running `conda activate mapper`
-1. Enter the mapper interactive project by running `cd MapperInteractive`
+2. Enter the mapper interactive project by running `cd MapperInteractive`
-2. You can now run MapperInteractive by running `python run.py`
+3. You can now run MapperInteractive by running `python run.py`